fuul-protocol/protocol-contracts/docs/index.md

 Requirements:

 - `amount` must be greater than zero.
+- `amount` must be lower than budget for currency
 - Only admins can remove.
 - Must be within the Budget removal window.
 - Currency must be an ERC721 or ERC1155._